CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

   - [ ] Push the git tag

-- [ ] Ensure that these changes are in the main branch
+- [ ] Ensure that these changes are in the main branch and the tests pass.

 - [ ] Go to the main github page of the repo and click "draft a new release"